-Each year from August through October, the Napa Valley comes alive with the excitement and rush of harvest.
+Each year from August through October, Napa Valley comes alive with the excitement and rush of harvest.

 The Stages of Harvest